"And the stars look very different today." ~ David Bowie

 And since then, with each twinkling satellite about the size of a mini-fridge, even sky gawkers have had little trouble spotting them.

-"Imagine the outcry at similar desecration of a terrestrial environment," Robert Massey, deputy director of the Royal Astronomical Society, tweeted last week.
+"Imagine the outcry at similar desecration of a terrestrial environment," Robert Massey, deputy director of the Royal Astronomical Society, tweeted.

 And then there's Ronald Drimmel from the Turin Astrophysical Observatory in Italy, who groused to Forbes, "Starlink, and other mega constellations, would ruin the sky for everyone on the planet."